 To recognize the work that mentors put in to make their student's experiences successful, ICRU created the Distinguished Mentor Award (DMA).
 Students are invited to nominate their faculty research mentor as a huge "Thank you!" for the time and talent their mentors have given.

-Distinguished Mentor Award Nominations will be accepted through Tuesday, February 5, 2019.
+Nominations for the 2020 Distinguished Mentor Awards will be accepted Monday, December 2, 2019 through Tuesday, February 4, 2020.

 Each year, ICRU recognizes two faculty/staff members who have been nominated by their student mentee(s).
 All faculty and staff who mentor students in research, scholarly, or creative work are eligible for nomination.
 Any nominated mentors will be notified, making nomination alone a token of gratitude from the student.

 Distinguished Mentor Awards come with the following benefits:

 - Secured funding for one ICRU Research Fellow of their choice for the upcoming summer or academic year.

 - A beautiful award to be displayed proudly at home or the office.